AdamMooers/upsilon/doc/docker.md

 Run `litex_term /dev/ttyUSB1`.
 You should get messages in the window with the TFTP server that the FPGA has connected to the server.
 Eventually you will get a login prompt: you have sucessfully loaded Upsilon onto your FPGA.

+## SSH Access

+Add the following to your SSH config:

+	Host upsilon
+		HostName 192.168.1.50
+		StrictHostKeyChecking no
+		UserKnownHostsFile /dev/null
+		User root
+		LogLevel QUIET

+When the FPGA is connected you can access it with `ssh upsilon` (password `upsilon`).